Transportation in Cincinnati: Bicycles

-Cincinnati Red Bike, a public bicycle sharing system, opened in the fall of 2014.
+Red Bike, a public bicycle-sharing system, opened in the fall of 2014.
 The University of Cincinnati has operated a small bike-share program for several years.

 Public transportation

 Buses

 Cincinnati is served by buses run by the Southwest Ohio Regional Transit Authority (SORTA), the Transit Authority of Northern Kentucky (TANK) and the Clermont Transportation Connection.

 Almost all transit lines, including those of TANK are centered on Downtown Cincinnati.
 This has led many people to criticize the system for being overly radial and reliant on transfers in Downtown.
 Several lines in Ohio, generally those ending in '1'(31, 51, 41) don't go downtown at all but provide a link between the radial arms created by the other lines.

 SORTA is significantly larger than TANK, operating more lines, at higher frequencies, and carrying about six times as many passengers on an average day.

 Most of SORTA's funding comes from the City of Cincinnati, and so the most intensive transit service is confined to the city boundaries.
 Outside of the city is considered Zone 2, and a higher fare is charged.
 The Clermont Transportation Connection and Warren County Transit partially fund SORTA routes that extend into Clermont County and Warren County, respectively.
 SORTA's paratransit services are partially subsidized by Hamilton County.
 TANK is funded by Campbell and Kenton counties.

 SORTA and TANK primarily operate 40 foot diesel buses, though some lines are served by longer articulated or hybrid engine buses.
 Paratransit services generally make use of minibuses.